Introduction to My ELBERT and Higher Epigenetics

 What truly shines is the empowering concept of developmental readiness and utilizing the D–E–E–E Model (D3Es: DNA → Environmental Inputs → Epigenetic Regulation → Expression), I inspire educators, leaders, parents, coaches, organizations, and individuals to discover how biological potential can transform into remarkable, observable outcomes in learning, behavior, performance, leadership, relationships, and personal development.
 From a Higher Epigenetics perspective, it is retained that environmental inputs are particularly interesting because they demonstrate how developmental foundations can influence later expression.
 When foundational epigenetic regulatory systems remain active beyond their intended developmental window, the effects of expression can extend into attention, sensory processing, emotional regulation, posture, coordination, learning, and social functioning.

-My consulting and coaching integrate concepts from where Everyone Learns Better with Revolutionary Teaching.
+My consulting and coaching integrate concepts from where Everyone Learns Better with Revolutionary Teaching:

-• Epigenetics and human development
+• Epigenetics and human development, different biological pathways

-• Interoception and self-awareness
+• Interoception, behavioral analysis, and self-awareness

-• Attention systems (RAS/ARAS) integrative thinking and cognitive engagement
+• Attention systems (RAS/ARAS), integrative thinking, and cognitive engagement

 • RNA, chromatin architecture, and adaptive regulation